 The chief legend of Godavari Tir Shakti Peeth relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 Devotees visit this temple to seek fulfillment of the following:-